The Lower Limestone Coast Water Allocation Plan is changing

 Review

-These meeting were held as part of the review which concluded in October 2023.
+These meetings were held as part of the review of the Lower Limestone Coast Water Allocation Plan which concluded in October 2023.

 Meeting #11